Liberty, Utah: 2020 census

+2010 census

-As of the census of 2010, there were 1,257 people living in the CDP.
+As of the 2010 census, there were 1,257 people living in the CDP.
 There were 437 housing units.
 The racial makeup of the CDP was 96.2% White, 1.0% Asian, 0.7% American Indian and Alaska Native, 0.1% Native Hawaiian and other Pacific Islander, 0.9% from some other race, and 1.2% from two or more races.
 Hispanic or Latino of any race were 2.5% of the population.

 Education

 Liberty is part of the Weber School District, but has no schools of its own.
 Students attend elementary and junior high schools in Eden, and Weber High School in Pleasant View.